sakasikai/blm-mll/source/CommandLineTools.md

   The machine-learning algorithm for constructing predictor, for example: Support Vector Machine (SVM).

-  Different from options in blm corresponding script, `Reformer` method is unavaliable in blm-mll.
+  Different from options in blm corresponding script, `Reformer` method is unavaliable in our system.

 - `-seq_file `